samuelmoiwa/rent-a-house-frontend/README.md

 > Add a link to your deployed project.

 - [Live Demo Link](https://yourdeployedapplicationlink.com)

+> Add a link to your backend project.
 - [Backend Link](https://github.com/kessio/Rent-a-house-backend)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>